venkatavamsi01/eco-match-challenge/README.md

 2. The script will print metrics such as:
     - **Accuracy score**: percentage of exact matches with the ground truth.
-3. Your submission should aim for high accuracy while ensuring average response time is fast.
+3. Your submission should aim for high accuracy while ensuring a fast average response time.

 ---